ycpcs/cs481-fall2016/assign/assign07.md

 # Submitting

-Submit the draft report **in PDF format** via email to both of your instructors.
+Submit the draft report as a **shared Google Doc** with both of your instructors.
+We will make comments directly in your shared document.

 Submit the final report **in PDF format** via email to both of your instructors.